atom/atom/docs/creating-a-theme.md

 ### Live Reload

-Reloading via `cmd-r` after you make changes to your theme is slow.
+Reloading via `cmd-r` after you make changes to your theme less than ideal.
 Atom supports [live updating][livereload] of styles on Dev Mode Atom windows.

 1. Open your theme directory in a dev window by either using the